Stronger Models are NOT Stronger Teachers for Instruction Tuning: Related Work

 While human-crafted instruction datasets \citep{Dolly, zheng2024lmsyschatm, zhao2024wildchat} have been used for LLM instruction tuning, they are time-consuming and labor-intensive.
 Consequently, synthetic dataset generation has emerged as a promising alternative.
 Early approaches \citep{wang-etal-2023-self-instruct, alpaca, xu2023wizardlm, xu-etal-2023-baize, wang2024codeclm, luo2023wizardcoder, sun2024principle} focused on prompting LLMs to generate synthetic instructions, starting with a small set of human-annotated seed instructions and expanding these through few-shot prompting \citep{li2024synthetic}.
 Another line of work \citep{ding2023ultrachat, li2024synthetic} summarized world knowledge to generate more diverse synthetic datasets.
 Recent advancements \citep{xu2024magpie, chen2024genqa} further simplified the process by leveraging single prompts to sample instructions directly from LLMs, requiring minimal human oversight.
 While existing work primarily focused on generating large, diverse, and high-quality instructions, the impact of response generators is often overlooked.

 \paragraph{Metrics for Data Selection.} Instruction tuning data selection involves determining which instruction-response pairs to be included in the training dataset and how to sample them \citep{albalak2024survey}.
 The most widely-used metric for selecting instruction data is quality, which is often assessed using LLM evaluators \cite{chen2023alpagasus, liu2024selectit}, reward models \citep{dubey2024llama, xu2024magpie}, gradient similarity search \citep{xia2024less}, or a combination of these methods \cite{cao2024instruction}.
 Another key metric is difficulty, where higher difficulty is considered more valuable for learning.
 For instance, \citet{li2023quantity} introduces IFD, which measures the instruction-following difficulty of specific instruction-response pairs. \citet{li2024superfiltering} further refines IFD by utilizing GPT-2 for efficient estimation.
 Approaches like Deita \citep{liu2023makes} consider both quality and difficulty when selecting datasets.
 Token length is also adopted as a metric, as discussed in \citep{xia2024rethinkingdataselectionscale, liu2023makes}.
+Selective Reflection-Tuning \citet{li2024selective} approach selects and refines existing instruction-following datasets to address the inconsistency between teacher and student models.

 Our investigation complements existing research on alignment data selection by shifting the focus to the response generation process itself, as illustrated in Figure \ref{fig:scope}.
 While prior studies have concentrated on selecting the most effective instruction-response pairs with an existing instruction dataset, we explore the crucial role that response generators play in influencing the quality of instruction tuning.